 But those who have never been there will also find this a fascinating read.
 You’ll also be happy to know that Shakespeare and Company is still open, now run by George Whitman’s daughter Sylvia.

 It’s a little more modernized now, and even has an attached café serving delicious vegan and vegetarian food in Paris.
 But it still offers shelter to anyone who’s willing to help out for a couple of hours and read a book a day for as long as they stay.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Wendy Werneth |The Nomadic Vegan